Real advice from a working flock

 Beginner-friendlyMixed-flock experiencePractical, humane, old-school

-Meet Sage MercerWarm, capable, and experienced.
-She started with four hens and never looked back.
+Sage MercerWarm, capable, and experienced.
+I started with four hens and never looked back.

 Browse Flock Notes